2021 Western North America heat wave

 The 2021 Western North America heat wave was an extreme heat wave that affected much of Western North America from late June through mid-July 2021.
-Extreme event attribution found this was a 1000-year weather event, made 150 times more likely by climate change, but a study in Nature Climate Change estimated it was a 200-year event.
 The heat wave affected Northern California, Idaho, Western Nevada, Oregon, and Washington in the United States, as well as British Columbia, and in its latter phase, Alberta, Manitoba, the Northwest Territories, Saskatchewan, and Yukon, all in Canada.
-It also affected inland regions of Central and Southern California, Northwestern and Southern Nevada and parts of Montana, though the temperature anomalies were not as extreme as in the regions farther north.
+It also affected inland regions of Central and Southern California, Nevada, and Montana, though the temperature anomalies were not as extreme as in the regions farther north.

-The heat wave appeared due to an exceptionally strong ridge centered over the area, whose strength was linked to the effects of climate change.
+The heat wave was characterized as a heat dome because of the extreme temperatures and the exceptionally strong ridge centered over the area, whose probability of formation was linked to the effects of climate change by multiple studies.
 It resulted in some of the highest temperatures ever recorded in the region, including the highest temperature ever measured in Canada at 49.6 °C (121.3 °F), as well as the highest temperatures in British Columbia, in the Northwest Territories, in the state of Washington as well as a tied record in Oregon.
 The record-high temperatures associated with the heat wave stretched from Oregon to northern Manitoba, and daily highs were set as far east as Labrador and as far southwest as Southern California.
-However, the Pacific Northwest suffered the vast majority of the disruption and damage connected with the extreme weather event.